Casey Atwood: Winston Cup

 In 2002, with the signing of Jeremy Mayfield to drive the No. 19, Atwood moved from Evernham's team to the No. 7 of Ultra Motorsports as part of an alliance between Evernham and Ultra owner Jim Smith, where Smith's team would switch from Ford to Dodge and receive equipment and engines from Evernham.
 The team was known as Ultra-Evernham Motorsports, and sponsored by Sirius Satellite Radio.
-Atwood struggled throughout the year, having zero Top 10s, and just one Top 10 qualifying effort and finishing 35th in points.
+Atwood struggled throughout the year, having zero top-tens, and just one top-ten qualifying effort and finishing 35th in points.
 With two races left in the season, he was fired by Jim Smith (which also brought an abrupt end to the Ultra/Evernham partnership) and was replaced by Jason Leffler for the rest of 2002, and later Jimmy Spencer in 2003.
 Atwood ran the last race of the year in Evernham's No. 91 Dodge and qualified 12th, but finished poorly.
 Also during 2002, Atwood drove an Evernham ARCA car bearing his former No. 19 at Pocono and dominated, winning the race from the pole.

-In 2003, he drove Evernham's No. 91 research and development car for two races.
+In 2003, Atwood drove Evernham's No. 91 research and development car for two races.
 At Pocono Raceway with sponsorship from Mountain Dew LiveWire, Atwood finished 40th after engine troubles.
 He also ran in the Brickyard 400 without sponsorship, but was only able to muster a 31st-place finish.
 Atwood's most recent appearance in the series was a failed qualifying attempt in the No. 95 car for the 2006 Ford 400 at Homestead.
 He was driving a Brewco-prepared Scott Towels/Kleenex Ford for Stanton Barrett.